-Explore American industry, labor, African-American history, and urban planning at Pullman National Historical Park.
-Nestled in a bucolic setting on Chicago’s far South Side, its 19th-century features remain relatively untouched since industrialist George Pullman made his mark here.
+Explore American industry, labor, African-American history, and urban planning at Pullman.
+Nestled in a bucolic setting on Chicago’s far South Side, the neighborhood looks much the way it did when it was built in the late 19th century.

-Pullman launched the Pullman Palace Car Company to manufacture rail cars, including the first sleeping car and, in doing so, created an ideal company town, complete with shops, schools, and a church.
+Pullman launched the Pullman Palace Car Company to manufacture rail cars, including the first sleeping car and tried to create an ideal company town, complete with shops, schools, and a church.
 But in the economic “Panic of 1893,” Pullman raised workers’ rents without raising wages, prompting an industry-wide strike that disrupted rail service and ultimately led to “closing down” the town.
-Labor Day was later established as a federal holiday, following the strike.
+Labor Day was established as a federal holiday, following the strike.

 While the town failed, the company persevered.
 In the early twentieth century, the Pullman Company was the nation’s largest employer of African Americans.
-And after decades of unfair and abusive labor practices, A. Philip Randolph organized the first African-American labor union—the Brotherhood of Sleeping Car Porters at the Pullman Company.
+And after decades of unfair and abusive labor practices, A. Philip Randolph organized the first African-American labor union with collective bargaining rights—the Brotherhood of Sleeping Car Porters at the Pullman Company.
 Pullman porters were instrumental in the rise of the black middle class in America.

-The convergence of rich history within an urban atmosphere makes Pullman National Historical Park a worthy gift to residents and visitors of the great city of Chicago.
+The convergence of rich history within an urban atmosphere makes a national park at Pullman a worthy gift to residents and visitors of the great city of Chicago.

 —A. Philip Randolph